 Here’s how DISKSPD was started: .\diskspd.exe -b4 -t16 -o32 -w0 -Sh -L -r -d900 [...]

 NOTE: All writes are cached first.
 That’s why we modified the VM Fleet scripts for benchmarking.
 We wanted VM Fleet to read IO performance from both cache and CSVFS.

 StarWind Command Center.
 Designed as a replacement for routine tasks to featureless Windows Admin Center and bulky System Center Configuration Manager, StarWind Command Center consolidates sophisticated dashboards that cover all the important information about the state of each environment component on a single screen.

 Being a single-pane-of-glass tool, StarWind Command Center allows solving the whole range of tasks related to managing and monitoring your IT infrastructure, applications, and services.
 As a part of StarWind ecosystem, StarWind Command Center allows managing a hypervisor (VMware vSphere, Microsoft Hyper-V, Red Hat KVM, etc.) and integrates with Veeam Backup & Replication and public cloud infrastructure.
-On top of that, the solution incorporates StarWind ProActive Support that monitors the cluster 24/7, predicts failures, and reacts to them before things go south.
+On top of that, the solution incorporates StarWind ProActive Premium Support that monitors the cluster 24/7, predicts failures, and reacts to them before things go south.